 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety drugs.
-Antianxiety drugs are given to residents experiencing anxiety and depression.
+This is the percentage of residents who were prescribed antianxiety drugs.
+Antianxiety drugs are prescribed to patients experiencing depression or anxiety.

 Managing Depression Among Residents